f-julie/bd-encapsulation-red-team-blue-team/README.md

 ### Activity 1 : RED TEAM

-**Branch name:** encapsulation-classroom

-(Use this in the Coding Activity Instructions to create the branch to work on for this activity)

-**RDE workflows:**
-No RDE workflows for this activity.
-You should manually run the tests you are adding in IntelliJ.

 #### Preliminaries: getting the lay of the land

 1. **UML Diagram:** Examine the payment system class diagram along with the instructor.